-The Group had the following related party transactions with other Virgin Group companies:
+The Group had the following related party transactions with other Virgin Group companies in the period prior to the Nationwide acquisition:

-- The Group incurs credit card commissions and air mile charges from Virgin Atlantic Airways Limited (VAA) in respect of an agreement between the two parties with expenses incurred of £19m (12 months to 30 September 2023: £17m). - The Group incurs charges and receives commissions concerning the cashback incentive scheme with Virgin Red Limited in relation to the credit card, PCA and investment portfolio with expenses of £1.5m (12 months to 30 September 2023: £0.5m) and income of £1m (12 months to 30 September 2023: £0.4m) were recognised. - The Group has an arrangement with Virgin Start Up Limited to host a series of events, podcasts and videos and other digital content with expenses of £0.3m (12 months to 30 September 2023: £0.4m) incurred. - The Group provides lending facilities to other Virgin Group companies resulting in interest income of £1m (12 months to 30 September 2023: £0.2m). - (1) All companies are incorporated in England and Wales.
+- License fees due to Virgin Enterprises for the use of the Virgin Money brand trademark resulted in expenses incurred of £19m (12 months to 30 September 2023: £17m). - The Group incurs credit card commissions and air mile charges from Virgin Atlantic Airways Limited in respect of an agreement between the two parties with expenses incurred of £19m (12 months to 30 September 2023: £17m). - The Group incurs charges and receives commissions concerning the cashback incentive scheme with Virgin Red Limited in relation to the credit card, PCA and investment portfolio with expenses of £1.5m (12 months to 30 September 2023: £0.5m) and income of £1m (12 months to 30 September 2023: £0.4m) were recognised. - The Group has an arrangement with Virgin Start Up Limited to host a series of events, podcasts and videos and other digital content with expenses of £0.3m (12 months to 30 September 2023: £0.4m) incurred. - The Group paid £8m (12 months to 30 September 2023: £20m) of ordinary dividends to Virgin Group Holdings Limited. - The Group provides lending facilities to other Virgin Group companies resulting in interest income of £1m (12 months to 30 September 2023: £0.2m). - (1) All companies were incorporated in England and Wales with the exception of Virgin Group Holdings Limited, which was incorporated in the British Virgin Islands.